ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 layout: post
 author: Lovelli Fuad
 title: "Got My Very First Dev Swag in the Mail.
 It's Hacktoberfest No. 5!"
-description: What I did for Hacktoberfest last year.
+description: I joined Hacktoberfest last year and got my first dev swag this year.
+You too can take part in this community event this October.
 permalink: hacktoberfest-dev-swag
 date: 2019-03-29
 categories: [community/events, tutorials]